typestack/class-transformer/README.md

 #### deserialize and deserializeArray

-You can deserialize your model to from json using `deserialize` method:
+You can deserialize your model to from a json using `deserialize` method:

 ```typescript
 import {deserialize} from "class-transformer";